 The track now starts ascending on moderate grades, crossing another stream at 2.1 miles.
 The grade eases at 2.7 miles where a second trail branches right (north) towards the Schwarzhorn.
 Here we get our first views of the Fiescherhorn massif towering above the Fiescher Glacier nestled in a bowl behind the Eiger.

 First, the top station for the Firstbahn Gondola starting in Grindelwald, is situated atop a minor summit with stunning views of the Wetterhorn, Schreckhorn and Eiger.
-Glaciers spill down the flanks of the massifs to the deep incised gorges between the peaks.
+Glaciers spill down the flanks of the massifs into the deep incised gorges between the peaks.
 Views extend southwest to Klein Scheidegg and the Jungfrau.

 First to the Bachsee

 Distance from Trailhead: 5.4 miles (one way)